-- 1. In addition to the obligations of suppliers laid down in Regulation (EU) 2017/1369, suppliers of light sources shall ensure that: - (a) Each light source which is placed on the market as an independent product (i.e. not in a containing product) and in a packaging containing information to be visibly displayed to potential buyers prior to their purchase, is supplied with a printed label in the format as set out in Annex III; - (b) the parameters of the product information sheet, as set out in Annex V, are entered into the product database established by Regulation (EU) 2017/1369; - (c) if requested by the dealer, the product information sheet shall be made available in printed form; - (d) the content of the technical documentation uploaded into the product database is according to Annex VI; - (e) any visual advertisement for a specific model of light source, including on the Internet, contains the energy efficiency class and the range of efficiency classes available on the label in accordance with Annex X; - (f) any technical promotional material concerning a specific model of light source, including on the Internet, which describes its specific technical parameters includes the energy efficiency class of that model and the range of efficiency classes available on the label, in accordance with Annex X; - (g) an electronic label in the format and containing the information as set out in Annex VIII shall be made available to dealers for each light source model; - (h) an electronic product information sheet as set out in Annex VIII is made available to dealers for each light source model; - (i) on request of dealers in accordance with Article 4(e), printed labels to rescale products are provided as a sticker, of the same size as the one which is already on the package; - (j) products shall not be placed on the market that have been designed so that a model's performance is automatically altered in test conditions with the objective of reaching a more favourable level for any of the parameters specified in the relevant delegated act or included in the documentation provided the product. - 2.
-Suppliers of containing products shall: - (a) provide information on the contained light source(s) as specified in Annex V point 3.2. - (b) as specified in Annex IX, on request by market surveillance authorities, provide information on how light sources can be removed for verification without permanent damage, and without permanent damage to the containing product. - 3.
-The energy efficiency class shall be based on the total mains efficacy calculated in accordance with Annex II.
+- 1. Suppliers of light sources shall ensure that: - (a) each light source which is placed on the market as an independent product (i.e. not in a containing product) and in a packaging containing information to be visibly displayed to potential buyers prior to their purchase, is supplied with a printed label in the format as set out in Annex III; - (b) the parameters of the product information sheet, as set out in Annex V, are entered into the product database established by Regulation (EU) 2017/1369; - (c) if requested by the dealer, the product information sheet shall be made available in printed form; - (d) the content of the technical documentation uploaded into the product database is in accordance with Annex VI; - (e) any visual advertisement for a specific model of light source, including on the internet, contains the energy efficiency class of that model and the range of efficiency classes available on the label, in accordance with Annex VII; - (f) any technical promotional material concerning a specific model of light source, including on the internet, which describes its specific technical parameters includes the energy efficiency class of that model and the range of efficiency classes available on the label, in accordance with Annex VII; - (g) an electronic label in the format and containing the information, as set out in Annex VIII, is made available to dealers for each light source model; - (h) an electronic product information sheet, as set out in Annex VIII, is made available to dealers for each light source model;

+- (i) upon request by dealers and in accordance with Article 4(e), printed labels to rescale products are provided as a sticker, of the same size as the one which already exists. - 2.
+Suppliers of containing products shall: - (a) provide information on the contained light source(s), as specified in Annex V, point 2.2; - (b) as specified in Annex IX, upon request by market surveillance authorities, provide information on how light sources can be removed for verification without permanent damage. - 3.
+The energy efficiency class shall be calculated in accordance with Annex II.